 I’ve had some of my best design breakthroughs while walking the dog, or in the shower, or lying in bed at 2am when my brain suddenly figures out why that layout wasn’t working.
 That’s not free time – that’s your expertise at work.

-The trick is having a system that lets you capture these moments quickly, without breaking your flow.
+The trick is having a system that lets you capture these moments quickly, without making a whole thing of it.

 Creative work doesn’t happen in just one place.
-You might sketch on the train, review proofs on your phone, or have a client call while you’re out grabbing coffee.
+You might sketch on the train, review proofs on your phone, or take a client call while grabbing coffee.
+Your time tracking needs to keep up.

 Look for tools that let you describe your work naturally, then organise it automatically.
 Your future invoicing self will thank you.

-Good time tracking isn’t about squeezing more hours into your day – it’s about getting paid fairly for the work you’re already doing.
-And as creative freelancers, we’re doing way more valuable work than we give ourselves credit for.
+Good time tracking isn’t about squeezing more hours into your day - it’s about getting paid properly for the work you’re already doing.

 After nearly three decades of freelancing, I can tell you that the designers who track their time well are the ones who can afford to be choosy about their projects.
-They know their worth because they can see exactly where their value lies.
+They know what their time is worth, because they can actually see where it goes.

 Steve Leggat has been freelancing in design and web development since 1996.
 He runs Front&Back, a solo design company in Auckland, and runs TallyHo, a time tracking tool designed specifically for freelancers who want to capture their time naturally without the complexity of team-focused apps.